CIKI-FM

-The station has a mainstream rock format and is part of the "Énergie" network which operates across Quebec.
+The station has a mainstream rock format and was part of the "Énergie" network which operates across Quebec.
 It received CRTC approval in 1986 to broadcast on 104.5 MHz, which was changed to its current frequency at 98.7 FM prior to the station signing on the air.
 It started operations as a sister station to CFLP (now CJOI-FM 102.9) in 1988.